How to Do a Parasite Cleanse Safely and Effectively

 - Heal the gut environment as a whole to make it less prone to future infections

 Whether or not a parasite is present, an anti-inflammatory diet can improve gut health and address other conditions.
-An anti-inflammatory diet cuts out gluten, dairy, processed foods, added sugars, and other foods that are more likely to trigger the immune system.
+An anti-inflammatory diet often cuts out gluten, dairy, processed foods, added sugars, and other foods that are more likely to trigger the immune system.
 Those foods can both create inflammation in the system and feed harmful microbes that disrupt the health of the intestinal tract.

 A well-rounded Paleo diet that cuts out common inflammatory foods can form the basis of a parasite cleanse.
+See our Paleo Diet Guide for details on the diet.

 Step Two: Add Probiotics

-To boot, unlike most of the “parasite cleanses” out there, probiotics can reduce gut symptoms that don’t result from parasites.
+And, unlike most of the “parasite cleanses” out there, probiotics can reduce gut symptoms that don’t result from parasites.

 Step Three: Antimicrobials